EVHaste/haste-makes-waste/_posts/2021-09-03-consent-and-abuse-in-boyfriend-dungeon.markdown

 These examples simply would not be possible if the player needed to weigh their own personal comfort over the ability to progress in the game.
 By eliminating the genre's primary win state, they are given space to be introspective and question why they are making certain choices (as opposed to, "I'm following the perfect ending guide, duh!").
 The player is freed to learn about _themselves_.

+#### Now maybe you're still not convinced that there's anything particularly valuable about nuanced portrayals of abuse in video games.

+But imagine you're twenty, and you've never seen this before.
+Or worse, you've *only* ever seen this kind of relationship, and it's your normal.
+It can be immensely empowering to experience situations like this from a safe distance, surrounded by people who are physically programmed _not to let this shit slide_.
+It creates an expectation in the player that they may not have previously had space to consider.
+I would argue that Boyfriend Dungeon is inherently educational and practically useful in a way that few games are.

 ##### The best defense against the Erics of the world is to educate yourself on their playbook, to understand your own needs, and to surround yourself with loved ones who care about your agency and emotional health.

 And yet, for a survivor of domestic violence, these very things can be incredibly difficult to reach for.
 When your trust has already been violated, choosing to open up again is hard.

 In real life, a failed experiment can be dangerous, but games allow you to dip your toes into unfamiliar situations both from a distance and at your own pace.
 One scene could take five minutes today, and another five tomorrow. **The characters are infinitely patient**.
 They're not going anywhere, and if you slip up, there are no real life consequences.

 I probably wouldn't recommend the average dating sim for the purpose of relationship practice, because of the way they inadvertently disincentivize player-motivated displays of agency and consent.
 But **Boyfriend Dungeon proves it's possible to model something greater by tweaking the formula a little**.

+I really wish I had something like this when I was younger.

 ---